sandeeppaulraj/machine-learning/projects/capstone/stock_price_predictor.md

 - _If a plot is provided, are the axes, title, and datum clearly defined?_

 ### Reflection

+The final model and solution does fit my expectation.

 In this section, you will summarize the entire end-to-end problem solution and discuss one or two particular aspects of the project you found interesting or difficult.
 You are expected to reflect on the project as a whole to show that you have a firm understanding of the entire process employed in your work.
 Questions to ask yourself when writing this section:
 - _Have you thoroughly summarized the entire process you used for this project?_
 - _Were there any interesting aspects of the project?_